 There is a BBQ for your use too.

 We have a selection of ride-on and outside toys for young children.
 You are also welcome to make use of the area of grass and trees at the front of the house, close to the Brew House parking area.
 We keep our main front gate closed, so again, this area is safe for young children.
 The rest of the gardens at Knighton Farmhouse are private, but Ali will happily show you around if this would interest you.
-We opened the gardens for the NGS (National Garden Scheme) Open Gardens in June 2019, and intend to open it again in alternate years.
+We opened the gardens for the NGS (National Garden Scheme) Open Gardens in June 2021, and usually open them in alternate years.

 Your electricity is powered by the Isle of Wight sunshine, as we have a good solar installation here for the whole house.
 The bio-mass boiler provides plenty of warmth in the winter and there's always lots of hot water too!
 Our solar installation also powers an EV charger that you would be welcome to use, should you drive an electric car.

 We have an array of information in The Brew House of the many, many attractions and activities on the Isle of Wight, and we are usually around too, to give ideas and recommendations.
 We also have a selection of bikes and wetsuits that we are happy for you to borrow.
 Please note that we cannot accept dogs, however small, nor any other pets.
 We request that guests kindly refrain from smoking or vaping in and around the Brew House and our property.